amardomingo/doorcontrol/README.md

 ### Dependencies:

   To run this utility, there are several python libraries required, independently of the connection you want to use.
-These are python-ldap, pyyaml and pyscard
+These are pyyaml and pyscard

-  In a Debian based system, you can easily install them through aptitude_:
+  In a Debian based system, you can easily install them through aptitude:

-      aptitude install python-ldap python-yaml python-pyscard python-dev
+      aptitude install python-yaml python-pyscard python-dev

+#### Port dependencies:

   Also, depending on wich port you want to use, you will want to install different
   libraries:

-#### Parallel port
+##### Parallel port

-  The pyparallel library is needed, avaliable through the python-parallel package in Debian:
+  The pyparallel library is needed, available through the python-parallel package in Debian:

     aptitude install python-parallel

-#### Serial port
+##### Serial port

   In this case, you will need pyserial.
 In Debian:

     aptitude install python-pyserial

-#### Raspberry pi GPIO
+##### Raspberry pi GPIO

-  You need to install the rpi.gpio avaliable at https://pypi.python.org/pypi/RPi.GPIO To install it, download the package and run:
+  You need to install the rpi.gpio available at https://pypi.python.org/pypi/RPi.GPIO To install it, download the package and run:

     tar zxf RPi.GPIO-0.5.2a.tar.gz